monde/hurl/README.txt

 http://blog.mondragon.cc/articles/2007/07/04/small-urls-with-camping
 http://blog.mondragon.cc/articles/2007/07/05/rv2-camping-on-gentoo

-Testing:
+When running in testing mode Hurl will use a local SQLite3 database.
+When running in produciton mode Hurl will use a MySQL database.
+See the db migration to examine how the db is tuned based on the running mode.

+See http://camping.rubyforge.org/files/README.html for more information about Camping applications.

+== Running

+In testing mode:
+rake hurl
+or
+camping hurl.rb

+In production mode:
+see rv and RV2 notes

+== Test

 rake test
 or
 autotest

-Run (in testing mode)
-rake hurl
-or
-camping hurl.rb

 == LICENSE: